Afar Region: Demographics

 According to the CSA, As of 2004, 48.57% of the total population had access to safe drinking water, of whom 26.89% were rural inhabitants and 78.11% were urban.
-Values for other reported common indicators of the standard of living for the Afar Regional State As of 2005 include the following: 67.3% of the inhabitants fall into the lowest wealth quintile; adult literacy for men is 27% and for women 15.6%; and the regional infant mortality rate is 61 infant deaths per 1,000 live births, which is less than the nationwide average of 77; at least half of these deaths occurred in the infants’ first month of life.
+Values for other reported common indicators of the standard of living for the Afar Regional State As of 2005 include the following: 67.3% of the inhabitants fall into the lowest wealth quintile; adult literacy for men is 27% and for women 15.6%; and the regional infant mortality rate is 61 infant deaths per 1,000 live births, which is less than the nationwide average of 77; at least half of these deaths occurred in the infants' first month of life.
 On 20 April 2007, the regional government announced that it had increased health coverage from 34% to 40%, the result of construction of 64 new health clinics, increasing the total for the region to 111.

 Land features

 Afar Depression, Erta Ale active volcano, Awash National Park, Yangudi Rassa National Park, Hadar and Aramis areas, are the major tourist attraction area of the region.
 The hot springs, Afar culture and cultural games are other attraction areas.

 In 2005, a giant rift was formed in just a few days.
 The rift opened when the Dabbahu Volcano, situated in the north of the region, erupted.
-The crack forming is thought to be part of the process in which the Arabian Plate and the two African plates, the Nubian Plate and the Somali Plate, are moving apart.
+The crack forming is thought to be part of the process in which the Arabian Plate, the Nubian Plate, and the Somali Plate, are moving apart.
 This new crack, 500 m long, and 60 m deep, opened when the lava from the erupting volcano flowed underground and cooled forming a 60 km long, 8 m wide dike within days.

 Environment

 The Afar Depression, a plate tectonic triple junction, is found in the Afar Regional State.
 This geologic feature is one of Earth's great active volcanic areas.
 Due to this volcanic activity the floor of the depression is composed of lava, mostly basalt.

 The continuous process of volcanism results in the occurrence of major minerals, including potash, sulfur, salt, bentonite and gypsum.
 In addition to these minerals, there are also promising geothermal energy sources and hot springs in different areas of the region.
 Most of the region's mineral potential are found in Dallol, Berhale and Afdera woredas of Zone Two.
 Elidar, Dubti and Millee in Zone One, and Gewane in Zone Three, also have some mineral possibilities.

-Afar is home to peculiar wild life, which notably include the African wild ass, Grevy's zebra, wild fox, wild cat, cheetah, and ostrich.
+Afar is home to peculiar wildlife, which notably include the African wild ass, Grevy's zebra, wild fox, wild cat, cheetah, and ostrich.
 These wild animals are found in the region's national parks.
 Because the region's tourism development is still in a poor state there are only two lodges in Awash National Park.
+It has many volcanoes, like Erta Ale.